ugacyberarch/manual/reusing_passwords.md

-We just learned not to use common passwords, but before we talk about why websites want to force you to have complex passwords, let's talk about something that can be more risky &mdash; **using the same password across websites**.
+We just learned not to use common passwords, but before we talk about why websites want to force you to have complex passwords, let's talk about something that can be more risky — **using the same password across websites**.

 No one wants to remember a dozen passwords, and those infuriating requirements